Tommy Vance: KOL Seattle and KHJ Los Angeles

-Moving to Vancouver in pursuit of his first wife, Fern, in 1964, he joined KOL Seattle as its prime drive-time jock.
-The programme had originally been intended for another presenter who had pulled out of the deal at the last moment, the jingles and pre-launch publicity could not go to waste continuing under the name "Tommy Vance", "The station asked if I would take the name as they had already made the jingles for him.
-I said, for that kind of money you can call me what you like, mate".
+In 1964, Vance moved to Vancouver, Washington, in pursuit of his first wife, Fern.
+He was hired by KOL Seattle as its prime drive-time jock.
+The programme was originally intended for another presenter who pulled out of the deal at the last moment.
+The station had invested heavily with the jingle package and pre-launch publicity that it had developed for the original "Tommy Vance".
+Vance recalled: "The station asked if I would take the name as they had already made the jingles for him.
+I said, for that kind of money you can call me what you like mate!".

 He got into a pay dispute with KOL and quit and went on to voice his displeasure on rival KJR where he co-hosted for a few days with KJR's prime time jock Pat O'Day.

-From there Vance moved to Los Angeles where he was offered a show by programming consultant Bill Drake on KHJ radio (aka Boss Radio), holding the evening 9-midnight airshift at KHJ for a few months in late 1965.
+From there Vance moved to Los Angeles, where he was offered a show by programming consultant Bill Drake on KHJ radio (aka Boss Radio), holding the evening 9-midnight airshift at KHJ for a few months in late 1965.

 KHJ was one of the most successful and influential Top 40 stations of the era and California in 1965 was a great place to be.
-However, America was then involved in a war in Vietnam and when Tommy got his draft papers for the US Army, he decided it was time to head back to the UK.
+However, the United States also was then involved in the Vietnam War.
+When Tommy received draft papers for the U.S. Army, he decided it was time to return to the UK.
 For the next several months Vance filed occasional phone-in reports for KHJ covering the British music scene.